la-serene/OOLT.VN.20231-18/README.md

 ## Configuration

-To successfully run the project, the following steps should be done (Note: This guidance is made for IntelliJ only).
+To successfully run the project, the following steps should be done (Note: This instruction is made for IntelliJ only).

 1. Download the JavaFX version that is compatible with current project's JDK version.
 2. In Project Structure (Ctrl + Alt + Shift + S), choose Libraries, then add the path to the lib folder inside the